jonshiach/graphics-notes/_build/html/_sources/_pages/07_Lighting.md

 }
 ```

-Note that here we are using swizzling to extract the RBG components of the object colour vector when calculating the ambient reflection where `objectColour.rgb` gives the first three components of the `objectColour` vector.
+Note that here we are using swizzling to extract the RBG components of the object colour vector when calculating the ambient lighting where `objectColour.rgb` gives the first three components of the `objectColour` vector.

 :::{admonition} Task
 :class: tip